-The Tuppadahalli wind farm produces 140GWh of clean energy per annum, which is sufficient to power around 35,000 Indian homes.
-It reduces some 129,000t of CO2 emissions annually.
+The Tuppadahalli wind farm produces 140GWh of clean energy a year, which is sufficient to power approximately 35,000 Indian homes.
+It reduces 129,000t of CO₂ emissions annually.

 The project was built to comply with the clean development mechanism (CDM) system under the Kyoto Protocol.
-The CDM registered projects enjoy financial benefits through trading of certified emission reduction (CER) units.
+The CDM-registered projects enjoy financial benefits through the trading of certified emission reduction (CER) units.

 Wind turbines at Tuppadahalli energy facility